rjkviegas/skills-workshops/week-2/domain_modelling_alternative/README.md

 Taking a look at these user stories:

-What would a class diagram look like?
+What would a domain diagram for these user stories look like?
-For the bottom two stories, what would a sequence diagram look like?

 ```
 As a librarian